Torn Paper Acorn Craft For Kids [Free Template]

 Directions

-Start by tearing different shades of brown paper into smaller pieces.
+First, guide your child to tear different shades of brown paper into smaller pieces.
 Separate the papers into 2 piles: one for lighter brown and one for darker brown.
+Spread glue over a small section of the lower part of the acorn background paper.

 Use the lighter brown pieces to fill in the entire lower part of the acorn.